jettronics/Homesystem/README.md

 ![Wateralarm](/Images/WateralarmScreenShot.png)

 Green LED means no water detected.
 Red LED means water detected.
+In case of Water detection a Push message will be sent to Smart Phone.
 ### Remote Controller
 ### Water Detection